.:SAVED OR UNSAVED? —THAT IS THE QUESTION – A detailed analysis of the Mormon “Gospel” Salvation Requirements

 “Yea, come unto Christ, and be perfected in him, and deny yourselves of all ungodliness; and if ye shall deny yourselves of all ungodliness, and love God with all your might, mind and strength, then is his grace sufficient for you, that by his grace ye may be perfect in Christ.…”—Moroni 10:32, Book of Mormon

 As the above quote from the Book of Mormon explains, you must “deny” yourself of “all ungodliness” before you can receive the “grace” of Christ.
 Is it any wonder Mormonism makes forgiveness conditional upon one’s ability to repent by abandoning sins?
 Is it any wonder Kimball concludes: “…however powerful the saving grace of Christ, it brings exaltation to no man who does not comply with the works of the gospel”?16.
-It is at this point that we see the utter dilemma of the Mormon gospel.
-Not only does Mormonism require you to “deny” yourself of “all ungodliness” before you can receive the grace of Christ,17. but the Jesus of Mormonism cannot save you while you are in a condition of unworthiness—being “in your sins.”
+It is at this point that we see the utter dilemma of the LDS gospel.
+Not only does Mormonism require you to “deny” yourself of “all ungodliness” before you can receive the grace of Christ,17. but the LDS Jesus cannot save you while you are in a condition of unworthiness—being “in your sins.”

 “And I say unto you again that he cannot save them in their sins; for I cannot deny his word, and he hath said that no unclean thing can inherit the kingdom of heaven.…Therefore, ye cannot be saved in your sins.” —Alma 11:37, Book of Mormon

 Since the LDS Jesus is unable to save you while you are “in your sins,” the Prophet Joseph Smith concluded that we are all responsible for our own sins.